LucasRoesler/lucasroesler.github.io/content/post/2017/beer-spring-hefeweizen.md

 ---

-A traditional Bavarian Hefeweizen: medium body, cloudy, malty, and spicy, with a smooth mouthfeel and dense, whippedcream head.
+A traditional Bavarian Hefeweizen: medium body, cloudy, malty, and spicy, with a smooth mouth-feel and dense, whipped-cream head.

 <!--more-->